GeodSoft logo GeodSoft

 Minumum Dictionary Word Length

 Sets the minimum number of characters that Password Evaluator treats as a word.
-When checking pure alphabetic passwords, it may be advantageous to set this to 4.
-As password evaluator treats any character sequence that is not fully contained within another as a word, including reversed words, any pronounceable letter sequence has a good chance of containing multiple words though there may not be any practical programmatic way to put these together.
+When checking pure alphabetic passwords, it may be advantageous to set this to 4 or higher.
+Password evaluator treats any character sequence that is not fully contained within another as a word, including reversed words.
+Any pronounceable letter sequence has a good chance of containing multiple words though there may not be any practical programmatic way to put these together.
 For example, "quirehc" contains quire and reversed che.
 The longer a pronounceable alphabetic sequence becomes, the more likely there will be multiple words contained within it.
-It's also less likely there will be an easy and general description of the method by which the password was created.
-Without this, the cracking tools cannot program a method for creating such a password.
+It's also less likely there will be a general description of the method by which the password was created, i.e., an algorithm or specific set of steps to create similar passwords.
+If the rule set requires specific knowledge of the password, it is meaningless, as the sole purpose of cracking is to find unknown passwords that cannot be predicted from the hashes used to store them.
+Without such an algorithm, the cracking tools cannot program a method for creating such a password.

 Raising the minumum word length to 4 significantly reduces the number of run together and overlapping words in long alpha only sequences.
-In general it is a bad idea to increase the minimum over three as this prevents Password Evaluator from catching fairly obvious passwords such as "dog8cat".
+For passwords less than 11 characters it is a bad idea to increase the minimum over three as this prevents Password Evaluator from catching fairly obvious passwords such as "dog8cat".
 Not only is it "clever" but it consists of two short, very common words, separated by a non letter.
 This may be the simplest and most productive custom dictionary to program after the standard dictionary transformations.
+Without a large supply of uncracked passwords to test this on, there is no way to know.

 Maximum Dictionary Word Length